Lemonade Server Spec

 }

-GET /api/v1/load
+POST /api/v1/load

 Explicitly load a registered model into memory.
 This is useful to ensure that the model is loaded before you make a request.
 Installs the model if necessary.